Numigi/odoo-stock-addons/delivery_custom_notification/README.rst

 Features
 --------
-* **Contact Typing**: Use native Odoo contact types with new "Delivery Contact" option
+* **Dynamic Contact Selection**: Any partner can be selected as a delivery contact - no manual tagging required
-* **Filtered Selection**: Only contacts with type "Delivery Contact" appear in the selection dropdown
+* **Smart Search Filter**: Automatically find all contacts currently used as delivery contacts across your system
-* **Easy Search**: Filter and find all delivery contacts via the search view
+* **Flexible Assignment**: Select child contacts or any other partner as the delivery notification recipient
 * **Carrier-Level Configuration**: Enable/disable custom notifications and configure email templates per delivery carrier
 * **Intelligent Recipient Selection**: Automatically sends to delivery contact if configured, otherwise falls back to main partner
 * **Template Flexibility**: Use custom email templates with support for alternative mail servers (e.g., Mailgun)